Blind Vistas (2013)

 Details Tactile Photographs, sculptures, di-bond prints, publication

-Installation Solo Exhibition, Galerie Alberta Pane, Paris
+Installation Solo Exhibition, Galerie Alberta Pane,

 Dates 7 September – 16 November 2013